Glossary (Upto Page 75)

 Commonwealth – The organisation made up of the former members of the British Empire.
 The Queen remains Head of the Commonwealth.

 Confidence and Supply Agreement – An agreement whereby a party agrees to support another by promising to vote with it on all votes to do with confidence and with the supply of money.
-Currently, the Conservatives have a Confidence and Supply Agreement with the DUP.
+Between 2017 and 2019 the Conservatives had a Confidence and Supply Agreement with the DUP.

 Constitution – A Constitution is a set of rules and agreements that defines the way in which a state or a society is run.